 Another of the Shoshones came to our tent.
-They spring up, as if by magic, from behind some sage-brush; startling one by their sudden appearance. -Nellie Phelps, 1859 California emigration guilty and innocent alike.
+They spring up, as if by magic, from behind some sage-brush; startling one by their sudden appearance. -Nellie Phelps, 1859 California emigration

+On the other hand, emigrant aggression could cause Shoshones and Bannocks to take revenge on the guilty and innocent alike.
 In once instance, a wagon company ran off Shoshones who were using a preferred campground at Rock Creek in order to claim it for themselves.
 The offended Shoshones attacked the wagon train the next day and harassed other emigrant parties that season.
 Other hostilities arose when a white traveler shot an Indian man's dog and when an emigrant purposely tossed a shovelful of embers onto the bare feet of a Shoshone visitor.
 Some emigrants, too, took the lives of innocent Indians to avenge livestock thefts and other injuries.
+Chief

-Chief Pocatello told Frederick Lander in 1860 that emigrants recently had killed the family of one of his principal men and that "the hearts of his people were very bad against the whites."
-Many of the attacks-and some hoax attacks that never happened-along the trail are attributed to Pocatello and the warlike Bannocks.
+Pocatello told Frederick Lander in 1860 that emigrants recently had killed the family of one of his principal men and that "the hearts of his people were very bad against the whites."
+Many of the attacks-and some hoax attacks that never happened-along the trail are attributed to Pocatello and the Bannocks.
 Other bands of Northwestern Shoshones led by chiefs Bear Hunter, Sampitch, and Sagwitch raided Mormon farms and attacked travelers on the roads to the Montana goldfields.